ericataneja1/Projects/README.md

 **Key Insights:**
 - **Total Sales & Profit Performance**:
-  The company generated $2.30M in sales with a profit of $286.40K, indicating a profit margin of 12.47%.
+  The company generated $2.30M in sales, with a profit of $286.40K, indicating a profit margin of 12.47%.
   A total of 38K units were sold across different categories.

 - **Top 5 Sub-Categories by Volume & Profit**: